-Eliza has been cast as Hermia/Moth in A Midsummer Night's Dream, with Shakespeare BASH'd.
-After months of rehearsal with a fantastic ensemble, Midsummer is set to run November 12th to 17th.
-Tickets are nearly sold out - click here to scoop up the last few and check out Eliza's cast interview on her media page.
+Eliza has closed a run as Hermia in A Midsummer Night's Dream, with Shakespeare BASH'd.
+After months of rehearsal with a fantastic ensemble, Midsummer was met with a sold-out run and rave reviews.
+You can still check out Eliza's cast interview on her media page.

-Eliza is thrilled to be developing her third solo show BLOOM as the 2019 Creator in Residence for New Bad Ideas - Bad Hat Theatre's new development stream with the support of Theatre Direct.
-BLOOM's first workshop will be August 2019.
+Eliza developed her third and most recent solo show BLOOM as the 2019 Creator in Residence for New Bad Ideas - Bad Hat Theatre's new development stream with the support of Theatre Direct.
+BLOOM was workshopped in August 2019.
 You can read more about BLOOM here, and New Bad Ideas here.